TigranMargaryan/Bank-Service/README.md

 ```
 -------

-#### Build
+#### Run application

-To build all application, first, run the backend side then frontend and navigate to http://localhost:4200/
+To run full application, first, run the backend side then frontend and navigate to http://localhost:4200/